coribald/sugoi-hook/context.md

 - `plugins/hook_concatenation.py` emits `[HOOK CONCAT] ...` logs for buffered prefixes/dialogue, waits, and emits.
 - `plugins/min_length_filter.py`, `plugins/fix_repeated_chars.py`, and `plugins/remove_duplicates.py` now log their in/out behavior.
 - `plugins/openai_translate.py` now prints a sanitized outbound payload plus raw API responses to the console.
+  - only when the app is running in global debug mode
+  - actual verbosity is controlled by the plugin `logging_level` setting:
+    - `minimal`
+    - `debug`
+    - `noisy`

 ## OpenAI Plugin State